EvansWinner/awesome-line-editors/README.md

 ## Line editors vs. character editors

 Quick note, just like I said above: There is a distinction to be made between "line editors" and "character editors.
-The line may not be very distinct.
+The distinction may not actually be all that distinct.
 In the classic Unix ``ed(1)'' editor, the conceptual unit of structure is the line.
 You navigate to and between and around lines.
-Once you've found a line you like, if you want to change something, for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to as a string.
+Once you've found a line you like, if you want to change something, for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to, as a string.
 So that's nice.
 It takes a little getting used to.
 It's great, though, when you want to do a lot of the same thing all at once, since you can use regular expressions to specify multiple lines at the same time.